ParkL/wh1le/README.md

 - Proper documentation
 - Lexer and Parser OR proper embedding into scala
-- Implementing the optimization algorithm in an abstract fashion (partial).
 - Tail calls for functions like "flow" / using scala functors where possible.
 - Automatic label counting